zhaoda/leo.github.io/_posts/2015-05-26-no-more-css-grid-frameworks.md

 - **grid:** — Layout
 - **flex:** — Content

-I think that's pretty easy to understand, isn't it? :smile_cat:
+I think that's pretty easy to understand, isn't it? 😸

 So what are you waiting for?
 Open Chrome, enable that experimental flag and try the shit out of `grid`!
 If you get stuck or simply want to know more about how the property exactly works and how it should be used, take a look at the [W3C documentation][2].